seacode/gmacs/docs/smbkc/smbkc.Rmd

 ## Summary of New Information

 Data used in this assessment have been updated to include the most recently available fishery and survey numbers.
-In addition, this assessment makes use of an updated trawl-survey time series provided by R. Foy in August 2015 (new time series), as well as updated 1993-2014 groundfish bycatch estimates based on AKRO data also supplied by R. Foy.
+In addition, this assessment makes use of an updated trawl-survey time series provided by R. Foy in August 2015, as well as updated 1993-2014 groundfish bycatch estimates based on AKRO data also supplied by R. Foy.
 The data extent and availability used in each of the Gmacs models is shown in Figure \ref{fig:data_extent}).

 ```{r data_extent, fig.cap = "Data extent for the SMBKC assessment.\\label{fig:data_extent}"}
 plot_datarange(Mbase)